sushcr7/Data-Science-Learning-Roadmap/README.md

 My path to get a better understanding of the various domains of Data Science

 ### Why this?
 I want to track the progress of my studies in this broad area.
 I do not intend to list a huge number of resources or courses, just the ones that I have completed so far and the following ones that are on my mind for a next step (in a short/medium or even long term).
-Anyway, valuable resources that may be part of my plan in the future.
+All the courses listed as ticked as certifications completed by me.

 ### How are things classified here?
 It is not that easy to classify subjects in Data Science.
 Some courses may correspond clearly to only one category, some others may belong to more than one, etc. I have tried to simplify the categories of interest as what you can see in the table of contents.
 There may still be some incongruences, but I think I am happy with the result :)